-Don’t let the possibility of rain in Bergen, Norway scare you away.
+But don’t let the possibility of rain in Bergen, Norway scare you away.
 Despite the tendency for wet weather, you’ll still have a great time exploring all the city has to offer using our 3-day Bergen itinerary.
-In fact, Bergen is one of the best cities in Scandinavia to visit, and in general, one of best places in Scandinavia!
+In fact, Bergen is one of the best cities in Scandinavia to visit, and in general, one of the best travel destinations in the region!